 (8) Written policy and procedure require a written plan for the staff's response to children who are identified as potentially suicidal.

 (9) Written policy and procedure require that first-aid kits are available.
 The responsible health care authority approves the contents, number, location and procedure for periodic inspection of the kits.

-(10) Written policy prohibits the administration of stimulants, tranquilizers, and/or other psychotropic drugs used to induce chemical restraint solely for the purpose of behavior management unless there is a valid medical order from a licensed physician authorizing such.
+(10) Written policy prohibits the administration of stimulants, tranquilizers, and/or other psychotropic drugs used to induce chemical or medical restraint solely for the purpose of behavior management.

 (B) The following standards are recommended:

 (1) Written policy and procedure require initial health screening of all children, including intra-system transfers, upon arrival at the detention center.
 The screening shall be performed by qualified health care personnel or by other personnel trained in health screening techniques.
 All findings are recorded on a screening form approved by the responsible health authority.

 (2) Written policy and procedure shall be developed and implemented for medical isolation under the direction of qualified health care personnel.

 (3) Written policy and procedure require that the responsibility for arranging emergency treatment of dental needs be that of the detention center in conjunction with the responsible health care authority.